Integrate AetherID

 What integrations can do

-• Discover a user's lenses (public + their unlisted ones if they share an API key with you).
+• Discover a user's lenses (public ones anonymously; unlisted and private ones too if they share an API key with you).

 • Fetch any lens as plain markdown — drop it straight into your AI's preferences / custom instructions / system prompt.